Operation Downfall: Considerations

 The primary considerations that the planners had to deal with were time and casualties—how they could force Japan's surrender as quickly as possible with as few Allied casualties as possible.
 Before the First Quebec Conference, a joint CanadianBritishAmerican planning team had produced a plan ("Appreciation and Plan for the Defeat of Japan") which did not call for an invasion of the Japanese Home Islands until 1947–48.
 The American Joint Chiefs of Staff believed that prolonging the war to such an extent was dangerous for national morale.
 Instead, at the Quebec conference, the Combined Chiefs of Staff agreed that Japan should be forced to surrender not more than one year after Germany's surrender.

 The United States Navy urged the use of a blockade and airpower to bring about Japan's capitulation.
 They proposed operations to capture airbases in nearby Shanghai, China, and Korea, which would give the United States Army Air Forces a series of forward airbases from which to bombard Japan into submission.
 The Army, on the other hand, argued that such a strategy could "prolong the war indefinitely" and expend lives needlessly, and therefore that an invasion was necessary.
 They supported mounting a large-scale thrust directly against the Japanese homeland, with none of the side operations that the Navy had suggested.
 Ultimately, the Army's viewpoint prevailed.

 Initially in early 1943, the Joint War Plans Committee (JWPC) and the Army's Strategy Section supported an invasion of Hokkaido via the Aleutians and Hawaii in 1945.
 They believed that Hokkaido was a well-placed, lightly defended island that offered suitable bases for a later invasion of Honshu.
-Planners eventually recognized however that the prospects for a successful invasion of Hokkaido in the summer of 1945 was increasingly unrealistic.
+Planners eventually recognized however that the prospect of a successful invasion of Hokkaido in the summer of 1945 was increasingly unrealistic.

 Physically, Japan made an imposing target, distant from other landmasses and with very few beaches geographically suitable for sea-borne invasion.
 Only Kyūshū (the southernmost island of Japan) and the beaches of the Kantō Plain (both southwest and southeast of Tokyo) were realistic invasion zones.
 The Allies decided to launch a two-stage invasion.
 Operation Olympic would attack southern Kyūshū.
 Airbases would be established, which would give cover for Operation Coronet, the attack on Tokyo Bay.